WSU-kduncan/cicd-3120-cth2242/README.md

 - How to build the container from the Dockerfile
     - I built my container with `docker build . -t attempt1`
 - How to run the container
-    - I ran my container with `docker run -d --name thiswillwork -p 80:80 attempt1`
+    - I ran my container with `docker run -d --name project5 -p 80:80 attempt1`
     - I added I specified the port bind because even though my Dockerfile is supposed to expose port 80, I was unable to view my webpage.
 By adding `-p 80:80` I am able to view my website.
 - How to view the project running in the container (open a browser...go to ip and port...)
     - I am able to view my project by going to 127.0.0.1 in my web browser.